less-lab-uva/CS4501-Spring2021/labs/lab1.md

 2. A prompt will open in your virtual machine.
 Click `Run`
 3. Reboot the machine when it is done.

+{% include notification.html
+message="We have noticed that for certain machines, especially machines with high resolution screens, your virtual machine still might lag.
+Reducing the VM's resolution helps things to run faster since it has to render fewer pixels.
+First change Ubuntu's resolution by going to ``Settings->Devices->Displays->Resolution``, and changing it to something like (1024 X 768).
+You can then get Virtual Box to scale up the window to look bigger while keeping the lower internal resolution.
+While the virtual machine is running, up at the top left click ``View->Virtual Screen 1``.
+In that dropdown select one of the percentages." icon="false" status="is-success" %}

 ## Test your Virtual Machine:

 <p> </p>